YizYah/copyKat/README.md

 [//]: # ( ns__custom_start beforeToc )
-You'd be surprised how easy it is to create your own generator.
-Snif out a good example, then pounce and finally chase it until it's just where you want it to be.
+To create your own generator, make a local copy of a code base that you like and then call `copykat pounce $MODEL` and follow the directions.

 The generators use [ns-flip](https://www.npmjs.com/package/ns-flip), a re-generator tool.
-You can release your generator and then make changes as needed.
-Whenever you update it, your users can apply them.
-For example, see [easy-oclif-cli](https://www.npmjs.com/package/easy-oclif-cli).
+That means that you can release your generator and then make changes as needed.
+Whenever you update it, your users can apply them without losing their custom changes.
+For an example, see [easy-oclif-cli](https://www.npmjs.com/package/easy-oclif-cli).

 [//]: # ( ns__custom_end beforeToc )